Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Lattice path representations

+We have to show that the resulting array is indeed an ASTZ.
+After replacing the blank tiles, the rows and columns still alternate in sign.
+This is true since a blank tile is either mapped to $0$ or $1$, where the latter case only occurs at the right edge of the grid.
+If the row in the osculating paths configuration consisted of only blank tiles, then it is mapped to $(0\: \dots 0\: 1)$.
+Otherwise, it is mapped to $(*\: \dots\: *\: 0\: \dots\: 0\:1)$, where $*\: \dots\: *\:$ ends in $-1$ and alternates in sign by the previous observation.
+To see that also in columns the nonzero entries alternate in sign, we observe that above a blank tile at the right edge -- which is mapped to $1$ -- the first nonempty tile is either \resizebox{!}{\baselineskip}{ } or \resizebox{!}{\baselineskip}{ }\,, which are mapped to $0$ or $-1$, respectively.
+Hence, the nonzero entries both in rows and columns alternate in sign.

+We have already seen that each row and each column sums to $0$ or $1$.
+Regarding the rows, the row sum is clearly $1$ if the last entry in the row is equal to $1$.
+Otherwise, the last tile at the right edge of that row has to be \resizebox{!}{\baselineskip}{ }\,, which is mapped to $0$.
+But this tile has to be preceded by \resizebox{!}{\baselineskip}{ }\, which is mapped to $1\:0\:\dots\: 0$.
+Thus, each row sums to $1$.
+Regarding the columns, we see that in each of the central $l-2$ columns every \resizebox{!}{\baselineskip}{ } has to be above a \resizebox{!}{\baselineskip}{ } since paths in the osculating paths configuration can only start at the left edge.
+Hence, the central $l-2$ columns sum to $0$ and the array is indeed an ASTZ.
+Finally, it is clear by construction that the number of paths is equal to the number of $1$-columns in the left half of the ASTZ. \end{proof}

-The ASTZs in $\ASTZ_{n,l}^{i,j}$ are mapped to single paths.
-We interpret the vertices of the grid graph as lattice points in the coordinate plane and identify the vertex corresponding to the bottommost entry of the column at position~$i$ with the origin.
-Thus, the elements of $\ASTZ_{n,l}^{i,j}$ are in one-to-one correspondence with lattice paths from $(-l-2i+3,0)$ to $(j-i,j-i)$ which only consist of rightward and upward unit steps and which do not cross the main diagonal~$y=x$.
+The ASTZs in $\ASTZ_{n,l}^{i,j}$ are thus mapped to osculating paths configurations with a single path.
+We interpret the squares of $\mathcal{T}_{n,l}$ as lattice points in the coordinate plane and identify the square corresponding to the bottommost entry of the column at position~$i$ with the origin.
+By this means, we obtain a one-to-one correspondence between $\ASTZ_{n,l}^{i,j}$ and lattice paths from $(-l-2i+3,0)$ to $(j-i,j-i)$ which only consist of rightward and upward unit steps and which do not cross the main diagonal~$y=x$.

 The statistics on $A \in \ASTZ_{n,l}^{i,j}$ are reflected in the associated lattice path as follows: If the $1$-column we start with is a $10$-column, then the first step of the lattice path is an upward step; otherwise, it is a rightward step.
 For every $10$-column in the right half of $A$, we have a \emph{left turn} on the main diagonal, that is, a rightward step which is immediately followed by an upward step.
 All the other left turns in the lattice path result from the $-1$s in $A$.
 See Figure~\ref{fig:LP1} for an illustration of the weight of $\bm{A}$ in terms of its corresponding lattice path.